robot-gang/maze-runner/index.md

 *<center><sub><sup>this is how it looked in my head i swear (<a href="https://www.createunsw.com.au/projects/pi-robotic-pacman/">source</a>)</sup></sub></center>*

-We broke the problem down into several small milestones,and came up with a timeline to accomplish them.
-However, once we seriously started working on the project, we realized that our original objective was sort of way too hard for us.
-In hindsight we were probably a tiny bit too optimistic about the speed in which we would be able to accomplish these milestones, especially since none of us had any experience working on robotics-related projects prior to this class.
-As a result we scaled the project down to our first milestone: **<u>Having a Turtlebot follow a constrained path to a goal in a two-dimensional maze, using video feedback from an external camera mounted on a tripod.</u>** Additionally, we required that the robot should dynamically respond to changes in the goal and changes in the maze.
+We broke the problem down into several small milestones, and came up with a timeline to accomplish them.
+However, once we seriously started working on the project, we realized that our original objective was sort of way too difficult for us to complete in the allotted time.
+As a result we scaled the project down to our first milestone: **<u>Having a Turtlebot follow a constrained path to a goal in a two-dimensional maze, using video feedback from an external camera.</u>** Additionally, we required that the robot should dynamically respond to changes in the goal and changes in the maze.
 Finally we wanted the robot to be unaffected by any movement in the external camera (provided the entire maze + robot was still being captured in the view of the camera).

 <center><img src="assets/introduction/intro_maze_runner.png" width="75%"></center>
 *<center><sub><sup>expectation vs reality</sup></sub></center>*